An interactive 162-slide PowerPoint that follows the story of a professor and their new invention that turns 2D shapes into 3D objects.

 Students use their knowledge of the features of prisms to operate the machine correctly and create multiple 3D objects.
 The PowerPoint uses engaging animations to visualise the transformation process.

-The remaining chapters all use the Draw a Town with 2D Shapes resource to uncover the mystery left behind by professor’s grandmother.
+The remaining chapters all use the Draw a Town with 2D Shapes resource to uncover the mystery left behind by the professor’s grandmother.

 3. The Problematic Pyramids